IBM/cloudpakfordata-telco-churn-workshop/workshop/exercise-1/README.md

 **IMPORTANT** Repeat the same steps as above, but this time choose to join the new joined view (`billing+products`) and the last virtualized table (`CUSTOMERS`), to create a new joined view that has all three tables, let's call it `billing+products+customers`.
 Switching to our project should show all three virtualized tables, and two joined tables.
 Do not go to the next section until this step is performed.

 ![Our data sets at the end of this section](../.gitbook/assets/images/dv/dv-project-data-all.png)

-## 3. Visualize data with Cognos Dashboards

-The Cognos Dashboards tool provides intuitive options to building visualization quickly.
-In this part of the workshop we'll use Cognos Dashboards to create a few graphs and charts that help us summarize our data.